aaronkaplan/intelmq/docs/proposal.md

 * **runtime configuration:** term to mention the configuration file of the bots without specifying if internal or admin runtime configuration because is not required for the explanation since it's transversal.
 * **user runtime configuration:** `runtime.conf`, a configuration file used by user to configure bots and also used by intelmqctl to manage the bots.
 * **internal runtime configuration:** `.runtime.conf`, a hidden configuration file only used by intelmqctl to track the last successfully configuration used to run bot(s).
 This file is located in same directory as admin runtime configuration.
+Please note that bots configured in this configuration does NOT mean that they are running, it only means that this configuration was successfully used to the last intelmqctl action.
 * **defaults configuration:** TBD

 Having two runtime configurations as mentioned before is important to scenarios that are present in the following sub-sections. **Please note** that these sub-sections intend to give to the admin a better understanding of how and why intelmqctl keep track of bots that are running and their configurations.
 The quick explanation is `intelmqctl` will always keep a currently running state version of admin runtime configuration on a specific file named accordingly to definitions section, internal runtime configuration,  which is always generated after every `intelmqctl` action command such as `start`, `stop`, etc. **However**, from a usual admin perspective, there is no need to be aware of this because is just an internal file and an internal procedure used by intelmqctl to manage the system.
 In situations where intelmqctl detects some insconsitence in the current running state and the admin runtime configuration, intelmqctl will require action from admin if intelmqctl is being run in interactive mode or if not, will be available the possibility to specify flags to automatically perform the actions without need interaction.